tsemuchen/ece539_project/README.md

 ## Description

 This repository implements a training pipeline for deep learning models, focusing on feature extraction, fine-tuning, and model evaluation.
-Currently, the pipeline uses the DenseNet121 model, with plans to implement and compare additional pre-trained models in the future.
+The pipeline uses the six pre-trained models with wide range of architectures and specialties.
 The project utilizes the **RealWaste** dataset from the paper:

 - **Sam Single, Saeid Iranmanesh, and Raad Raad.
 Realwaste: A novel real-life data set for landfill waste classification using deep learning.
 Information, 14(12), 2023.**